sublet/rocket-invoice/README.md

-# rocket-invoice
+# Rocket Invoice - (For contractors)

-System allows you to connect to Harvest to pull in your hours and create an invoice that will be able to be downloaded or emailed.
+This system allows you to connect to Harvest to pull in your hours and create an invoice that will be able to be downloaded or emailed, (eventually.)

 ## Inspiration

 I've spent a lot of time engineering stupid shit for the sake of learning a new framework, language, or best practice.
 Only difference in this one is that I am opening it up to my fellow contractors.
 Vue.js is just something I have never spent time getting to know, but it get's RAVE reviews, so here we are.

-It was brought to my attention today that we have to invoice and put hours into Harvest.
-I've owned my own business, and totally get it, but it's very redundant.
-So lets over engineer the FUCK out of this.
+It was brought to my attention today that we have to not only put in our hours into Harvest, but also send invoices.
+In my book, that is way too much work, so let's over engineer the hell out of a solution and learn something in the process.

+__IMPORTANT:__ I am not knocking this new practice, I've owned my own business, and totally get it...but it's very redundant.

 Here are the requirements:

 1. We host this on Netlify and utilize the [Netlify Functions](https://www.netlify.com/products/functions/).
-* For oAuth2 token exchange
-* Pulling timesheets from
-3. We use puppeteer to create a download or PDF
+2. We use puppeteer to create a download or PDF
+3. Eventualy we save these PDF's to [Netlify Large Media](https://www.netlify.com/products/large-media/).

 ### Netlify Functions

 http://localhost:9000/.netlify/functions/harvest-connect

-### Todos

-- [ ] Setup scafolding
-- [ ] Setup hygen for templating
-- [ ]

 #### API's and Import Docs